openpmix/prrte/docs/configuration.rst

 PRRTE features.

-The configuration file can be manually created or can be created using the PRRTE configuration tool ``<install-location>/etc/prte-configurator.html`` running in the browser of your choice.
-Manual creation can best be done by editing the example configuration file (``<source-location>/src/etc/prte.conf``).
+The configuration file can be manually created or can be created using the :doc:`PRRTE configuration tool </configurator>` Manual creation can best be done by editing the example configuration file (``<source-location>/src/etc/prte.conf``).
 This file contains all the supported configuration options, with all entries commented out.
 Simply uncomment the options of interest and